kaan-aslim/ros2-inverted-pendulum-simulation-and-lqr-control/README.md

 - **T** is the total kinetic energy,
 - **V** is the total potential energy.

-The equations of motion are obtained using the Eulerâ€“Lagrange equation
+The equations of motion are obtained using the Euler–Lagrange equation

 <p align="center">